iamhriturajsaha/CUSTOMER-SEGMENTATION-AND-PRODUCT-RECOMMENDATION-IN-E-COMMERCE/README.md

-# 🛒Customer Segmentation and Product Recommendation in E-Commerce
+# 🛒Shopper Spectrum : Customer Segmentation and Product Recommendation in E-Commerce

 ## 🎯 Overview